gazebosim/gz-transport/tutorials/03_nodesAndTopics.md

 The default partition name is created using a combination of your hostname, followed by `:` and your username, e.g.: `bb8:caguero` .
-It's also possible to use the environment variable `IGN_PARTITION` for setting a custom partition name.
+It's also possible to use the environment variable `GZ_PARTITION` for setting a custom partition name.

 A namespace is considered a prefix that might be potentially applied to some of